 keepalivetime affect MongoDB Deployments? in the Frequently Asked Questions for more information.

-- Consider disabling NTFS "last access time" updates.
-This is
+Consider disabling NTFS "last access time" updates.
+This is analogous to disabling

 atimeon Unix-like systems.

 Format NTFS disks using the default Allocation unit size of 4096 bytes.